MHS-FTC/FTC_Library/README.md

-# This is an API allowing for easy ways to quickly prototype components of your robot
+# This is a library allowing for easy ways to quickly prototype components of your robot

 This is still in the development stages so expect this to improve as time goes on.